parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

   <figcaption>Le Monde article <a href="http://www.lemonde.fr/sciences/article/2016/07/04/astronomie-juno-aux-portes-de-jupiter_4963440_1650684.html">Astronomie : la sonde Juno s’est mise en orbite autour de Jupiter</a></figcaption>
 </figure>

-If you run this URL through [Dataskydd's Webbkoll](http://webbkoll.dataskydd.net) and a web inspector tool (I used Chromium's web inspector), you learn a few interesting things: the page is **3.9 MB** in size, makes about **600 HTTP requests** of which **442 are third-party requests** (outside of its parent domain) and takes **3.74 seconds** to load from Stockholm, Sweden.
+If you run this URL through [Dataskydd's Webbkoll](http://webbkoll.dataskydd.net) and a web inspector tool (I used Chromium's web inspector), you learn a few interesting things: the page is **3.1 MB** in size, makes about **460 HTTP requests** of which **430 are third-party requests** (outside of its parent domain) and takes **20 seconds** to fully load on a fast 3G connection (from Paris, France).

-It also stores **104 cookies** (these are little pieces of text stored on your computer by websites other than lemonde.fr; cookies are normally used to save session information but are also used to identify and track you) and contacts **122 third-parties**.
+It also stores **100 cookies** (these are little pieces of text stored on your computer by websites other than lemonde.fr; cookies are normally used to save session information but are also used to identify and track you) and contacts **118 third-parties**.
 And if all this weren't enough, your connection to LeMonde and the majority of third-party connections are over **unsecure HTTP** (instead of the more secure HTTPS, which should be a requirement).

 That's a lot of big numbers for an article of 1500 words, three images and one video.